dps923/winter2020/graded-work/assign3.md

 Change the other code (including the code in the `tableView(_:cellForRowAt:)` method) to work properly.

 This city list controller will support two segues.
-One will be a next/workflow segue, and the other will be a detail segue.
+One will be a next/workflow segue, and the other will be an add segue.
 Add those segue handlers now too.

 <br>